gitlabhq/gitlabhq/doc/installation.md

 Gitlab does **not** run on Windows and we have no plans of making Gitlab compatible.

+Minimal Requirements

+Gitlab necessite to have 1024 Ram in order to run

 ## This installation guide created for Debian/Ubuntu and properly tested.

 The installation consists of 6 steps: